Naman Shaw

-Naman Shaw is an Indian television actor notable for his roles as Pushkar Shukla in Zee TV's drama series Kasamh Se, as Nakul Virani in STAR Plus's series Kyunki Saas Bhi Kabhi Bahu Thi and in Kasautii Zindagii Kay as Nihaal Garewal.
+Naman Shaw is an Indian television actor notable for his roles as Pushkar Shukla in Kasamh Se, Nakul Virani in Kyunki Saas Bhi Kabhi Bahu Thi, Nihaal Garewal in Kasautii Zindagii Kay, and Adit Saxena in Mangal Lakshmi.
 Naman Shaw has also played small roles in other serials such as a brief role in Kasturi as Kasturi's fiancé, Girish.
 Later he had a brief role in Kahe Naa Kahe as Vidhyud on 9X channel.